gajus/lightship/README.md

 ```

 Beacon is live upon creation.
-Shutdown handlers are suspended until there are live beacons.
+Shutdown handlers are suspended until there are no live beacons.

 To singnal that a beacon is dead, use `die()` method: